piqoni/vogte/README.md

   - When the language is assumed, there is near-zero configuration (for example, if you have OPENAI_API_KEY defined, vogte just works with no configuration)

 # Features
+TUI:
  - Holistic repository context ("compressed" AST that helps the LLM decide the best way to tackle the task)
  - Ask/Agent mode (Agent mode means it can apply patches directly - still rough around the edges; AST approach being explored)
  - Runs "Sanity Check" after patching and displays project health 🟢 for instant feedback (currently "go vet ./...", but additional checks will be added eventually)
  - Tested with GPT-4 and Claude Sonnet (but any OpenAI-compatible API should work)
- - CLI mode that can produce holistic context
+ - AWS Bedrock support for Anthropic models

+ CLI mode:
- - Review your changes against base branch (local PR review by an LLM)
+  - `vogte -review` to review your changes against base branch (local PR review by an LLM)
+  - `vogte -output` to dump the repository context on a file

 # Non-Features
 - Every message is considered a new chat and not related to the previous.
 The idea is to provide all what is needed in one go; this is also (likely) more cost effective.